Email authentication changes coming in February 2024

 Even if you have no intention of doing anything that violates the rules and standards of email service providers, you can still get unwanted attention from spam filters.

 1. Start by adding the instruction below to the SPF record of your domain.
 You can do that in your domain configuration dashboard.
 Follow instructions about how to do this in the help center of your hosting service:

 The alternative but recommended solution is to go through the domain authentication process in order to set up DKIM and SPF records for all your sender domains.
 Read more about it in this article.

 2. Make sure your contact list is well-optimized.
 Statistics on rejected or bounced addresses that you get after each email campaign can help you with that.

-Another important issue is the titles of emails.
-On the Internet, you can find a list of phrases that spam filters are sensitive to.
-Here is an example list.
+3. Another important issue is email subject lines.
+You can find a list of phrases that spam filters are sensitive to spam filters.
+Here is a sample list.
 The use of these phrases can result in an automatic flagging of your messages as spam, even if the recipient does not mark your messages as such.

-A good practice is also asking your recipients to add your address to the address book.
-This way, your emails will always get to these addresses.
+4. A good practice is also asking your recipients to add your address to their contact list.
+This way, your emails will always get delivered to them.

-Also, pay attention to the number of additional elements in mailings, such as graphics, additional links, bold text, italics, etc. Emails sent from Prowly are very simple, in order not to contain too many HTML tags, which are placed on an email because of elements such as those mentioned above.
-Remember never to send emails that contain only a link or just a graphic and a link because they carry a huge risk of being automatically marked as spam.
+5. Also, pay attention to the number of additional elements in emails, such as graphics, additional links, bold text, italics, etc. Remember never to send emails that contain only a link or just a graphic and a link because they carry a huge risk of being automatically marked as spam.